Narrow-gauge railroads in the United States: West Coast

 Two small regional railways in the Pacific Northwest were the Ilwaco Railway and Navigation Co near Astoria, and the Sumpter Valley Railway near Baker City, Oregon.
-The latter still operates in the summer.
+After abandonment, reconstruction of a portion of the Sumpter Valley as a heritage railway began in 1971 in McEwan; with rails returning to Sumpter in 1991; with the restored railroad operating 5.2 miles of track between the two communities.